Oriental Lilies - Information

 Fortunately, these cooler growing seasons have not affected Asiatic, Trumpet, or Orienpet hybrids and they are thriving during our cold wet springs and cooler summers, which now seem to be the norm for Western Washington State.
-The last two years we've had only 4 to 6 weeks of what would be considered “warm” temperatures, which is a case of too little and too late for early harvest.
-While the pure Orientals are not maturing fast enough, Asiatic, Trumpets and Orienpets have been surpassing harvest predictions.
-This trend of cooler springs in Holland is also why much of the Dutch growing of Oriental lilies now is in the Bordeaux region of France, plus Chili where summers are warmer and more conducive to producing Oriental bulbs than is now Holland.
+The last two years we have had only 4 to 6 weeks of what would be considered “warm” temperatures, which is a case of too little, and too late for early harvest of Orientals.
+While the pure Orientals are not maturing early enough, Asiatic, Trumpets and Orienpets have been surpassing harvest predictions.
+This same trend of cooler springs in Holland is also why much of the Dutch growing of Oriental lilies now takes place in the Bordeaux region of France, plus in Chili where summers are warmer and more conducive to producing Oriental bulbs than is now Holland.
 Lily bulbs left until after first frost in October are not only plump and juicy, but they have fully formed noses and are ready to go, which is too late for most of our customers to safely plant before winter.